basokant/hospital-dashboard/README.md

 # hospital-dashboard

-A hospital dashboard written for a database class assignment.
+A hospital dashboard built for a database class assignment.
 Used MySQL, PHP, and Bootstrap.

 ## Features